 Traditional methods of assessing movement disorders, such as clinical rating scales, are subjective and prone to human bias.
 While activity monitors like Fitbits and the Apple Watch provide objective data, the results are limited to activity tracking only.
-This data may not accurately capture the differences between patients and age-matched controls.
+This data may not accurately capture the differences between patients and controls.

 ERT’s complete wearable precision motion sensor solution overcomes these limitations.
 It delivers objective, high-frequency data combined with scientifically validated endpoints specific to your patient population.